EvaMuc/byoc/session_II/README.md

 #### Step 4a:

 Now you are setup to work with git.
-Now, you should always pull the latest changes from the origin repository and possibly from your own if you are working on different computers.
+Before you start working you should always pull the latest changes from the origin repository and possibly from your own if you are working on different computers.
 Just run the following:

     git pull origin master

 and possibly

-    git pull mygithub.master
+    git pull mygithub master

-to pull any changes.
+to pull any updates.

 #### Step 4: